WutyiAung/WutyiAung/README.md

   - Proficiency in operating systems for creating efficient computing environments
   - Database knowledge to design and manage data effectively

-#### Currently Exploring
+ -**Currently Exploring:**
   - 🚀 Exploring cutting-edge technologies in the web development landscape
-- 📚 Deepening my understanding of cloud computing and its applications
+  - 📚 Deepening my understanding of database management and information security

 #### Soft Skills
 - 💬 Excellent communication skills for effective collaboration